GiuseppeFasanella/My_utilities/Networks/Apache_server.md

 Require valid-user`

-* Crea .htpasswd cosi' (non con emacs) e fallo fuori da /var/www/ (per sicurezza)
+* Crea .htpasswd cosi' (NON con emacs) e piazzalo fuori da /var/www/ (per sicurezza)

-`htpasswd -c /usr/uj/jurbanek/.htpasswd john`
+`htpasswd -c /path/to/.htpasswd john`

 * '-c' stands for 'create'.
 Only to be used when creating a new .htpasswd file.
 * You will be prompted for the password you would like to use after entering the command below.

 Add a user in an existing .htpasswd

-`htpasswd /usr/uj/jurbanek/.htpasswd dave`
+`htpasswd /path/to/.htpasswd dave`

 * Notice there is no '-c' since the file exists already, we just want to add 'dave'
 * You will be prompted for the password you would like to use after entering the command below.